curityio/lookup-account-auth-action/README.rst

    * - Lookup Method
      - No
      - The method to be used for looking up the user.
 Supported methods are ``BY_USERNAME, BY_EMAIL, BY_PHONE``
+   * - Include Devices
+     - No
+     - The account attributes will include devices

 More Information
 ~~~~~~~~~~~~~~~~